quicwg/ops-drafts/draft-ietf-quic-applicability.md

-{{?RFC5077}} Section 4 describes an example approach for constructing TLS resumption tickets that can be also applied for validation tokens, however, the use of more modern crypto algorithms is highly recommended.
+{{?RFC5077}} Section 4 describes an example approach for constructing TLS resumption tickets that can be also applied for validation tokens, however, the use of more modern cryptographic algorithms is highly recommended.

 # Use of Versions and Cryptographic Handshake